A recent article at Higgypop attempts to answer the question, “What are ghosts made of?”

 I think they may (or may not) be in an environment where EMF exists and functions different to how it does in our reality.

 So, I freely admit: I haven’t a clue why we measure EMF surges that correlate with activity we call ghostly.
-(I have some theories, but they’re merely guesses spanning a wide range of paranormal phenomena.
-At this point, it’s important to keep an open mind.)
+(I have theories, but they’re merely guesses spanning a wide range of paranormal phenomena.
+It’s important to keep an open mind.)

 Despite my disagreements with the article – most of them minor (and some, admittedly, just me being too picky) – I’m nodding in agreement with the conclusion: